rimsverlekar/python-test/README.md

 # Softwear QA/Build Engineer Assessment

 This is an assessment for the QA Build engineer position at Softwear, BV.
 Please clone this repository and install the dependencies to begin.

+# Challenge

-Open the tests/test_application.py and add additional test cases.
+Open the tests/test_application.py and either modify or add additional test cases.
+You are free to modify tests/test_application.py any way you see fit.

 If you are not familiar with py.test review the documentation available at https://docs.pytest.org/en/latest/contents.html.
-If you are unsure how to write python test cases, then start the webserver and write Selenium test cases instead.
+If you are unsure how to write Python test cases, then start the webserver (see instructions below) and write Selenium test cases instead.

+Do the best you can, be creative, and when complete, submit your results.

 # Application Synopsis

 This is a mock sales application built using Flask and Sqlite3.
 The endpoints provided return either HTML or JSON.

 There are a few endpoints exposed:

 * /
 * /get_sales